Hills Like White Elephants: Symbolism

 The final reference to the hills is when the girl contemplates her decision of getting an abortion through the following line, "it will be nice again if I say things are like white elephants, and you'll like it?"
 This is to provide an immediate understanding of the white elephant reference when we learn that the story's conflict revolves around an unwanted pregnancy is associated with the ubiquitous white elephant sale.
 These sales raise money that is worthwhile cause for people to donate unwanted objects.
 This is shown in "Hills Like White Elephants" as to the man, the girl is a white elephant with the child.

 Another important symbol in the story is the bamboo curtain.
 Many interpretations see the curtain as a barrier between Jig and the American.
 Literally, the curtain is a barrier between the American and the girl while he drinks in the bar among other "reasonable people" while the girl sits outside.
 Figuratively, the beaded curtain separates Jig, a sensitive girl who notices and touches the beads from the American who only acknowledges the drink advertisement and pays no more attention to the curtain than the hills.

 David Gilmour points out that the bead curtain has an even more specific symbolism.
 When Jig takes hold of two strands, the American believes that she views them as a rosary, giving a clue to Jig being Catholic.
 Gilmour goes on to state that any leap to thinking of Spain, Catholicism, and the abortion as connected ideas is a stretch and if Jig were praying, she would most likely be praying to turn back time so that she may not be entangled with the American.
 This belief is supported when she states, while holding the two strands, that she wants things to be as they were before.
 In contrast, Gary Elliott writes that the beaded curtain and its similarity to a rosary lends insight to the girl’s reluctance to go through with the abortion and is almost certainly indicative of her Catholic background.
 He goes on to say that while the curtain is a physical barrier between the two, it is really her religion, symbolized by the beads, that separates them.

+In the time this was published the reference to absinthe can also imply the historical anthelmintic properties of wormwood In the sense that the baby is implied to be a parasite that the man wants to be rid of.
+Her apparent tone increases the possibility that the statement was an implied accusation against the man for seeing the child as a parasite.